-- UNHCR invested in improvements to municipal drinking water systems, latrines, handwash facilities in refugee settlements and public schools and donated soaps for refugees and host communities. - UNHCR supported the One Stop Crisis Management Centre (OCMC) in Kathmandu and funded the construction of one OCMC in Damak to comprehensively respond to the needs of survivors of Sexual and Gender Based Violence (SGBV), funded mental health units in Damak and Pathari-Sanischare public hospitals for refugees and host communities, the construction of an immunization centre, handed over a Women Safe House to Damak municipality and strengthened the capacity of refugee community based organizations (CBOs) and local partners to prevent and respond to SGBV.
+- UNHCR invested in improvements to municipal drinking water systems, latrines, handwashing facilities in refugee settlements and public schools and donated soaps for refugees and host communities. - UNHCR handed over two tipper trucks to the Mayors of Damak Municipality and Pathari-Sanischare Municipality in Jhapa and Morang districts in Province 1 to ensure better access to waste management services for Bhutanese refugees and the host community. - UNHCR supported the GBV One Stop Crisis Management Centre (OCMC) in Kathmandu and funded the construction of one OCMC in Damak to comprehensively respond to the needs of survivors of Gender Based Violence (GBV), funded mental health units in Damak and Pathari-Sanischare public hospitals for refugees and host communities, the construction of an immunization centre, handed over a Women Safe House to Damak municipality and strengthened the capacity of refugee community based organizations (CBOs) and local partners to prevent and respond to GBV.